Rebecca Lipscomb

 Companies must submit a Significant New Use Notice (SNUN) to the EPA at least 90 days before engaging in the new use specified in the SNUR.
 However, the EPA may take significantly longer than 90 days to review the chemical, and companies cannot use the chemical in commercial quantities until the EPA has finished their assessment.

-Impact of SNURs and SNUNS in Ink Formulation and Use
+Impact of SNURs and SNUNs in Ink Formulation and Use

 SNURs and SNUNs have a direct impact on the printing ink industry and new ink technologies and innovations in several ways: